Ja'Marr Chase Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Ja'Marr Chase Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-Bookmakers have posted plenty of player prop betting options for Sunday's NFL action, including for Ja'Marr Chase, who takes to the field at 1:00 PM ET broadcast on FOX.
-Chase and the Cincinnati Bengals (3-2) take the field against the Detroit Lions (0-5) in Week 6 at Ford Field.
+Ja'Marr Chase will have several player prop bets available when he hits the field on Sunday at 1:00 PM ET live on FOX.
+Chase and the Cincinnati Bengals (3-2) square off against the Detroit Lions (0-5) in Week 6 at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.